 The course advances students’ English language proficiency in reading, writing, listening and speaking, and develops students’ understanding of Australian culture and education system.

 Students requiring additional English preparation must be applying for entry to Year 10 or a lower year level.
-The Pembroke Connect Program must be successfully completed by the end of Term 2 of Year 10.

 The student will need to provide two past school reports and any other relevant documentation.
 A recommendation will be given as to how long the student will need to study the PCP before beginning mainstream classes.